k-motwani/k-motwani.github.io/README.md

 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit [her website](http://themes.3rdwavemedia.com/) for more themes.

-I have made this into a Jekyll Theme.
+(sharu725)[https://github.com/sharu725/online-cv] have made this into a Jekyll Theme.
 Checkout the live demo [here](https://online-cv.webjeda.com).

 <table>
   <tr>